aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

        will create block matrices automatically, and as many as possible.
-       If the *GMP* cannot be partitioned in multiple block GMP's then the returned subset of the set :aimms:set:`AllGeneratedMathematicalPrograms` will only contain one element, namely a copy of the *GMP*.
+       If the *GMP* cannot be partitioned in multiple block GMP's then the returned subset of the set :aimms:set:`AllGeneratedMathematicalPrograms` will only contain one element, namely a copy of the original *GMP*.

     -  It is possible to assign a (positive) *blockValue* for a subset of the columns.
        This function will then automatically assign the other columns to block GMP's.